Audition: Stravinsky Petrushka: RCO/Chailly 1993

 Stravinsky: Petrushka

-Tableau two is variable again well played.
-Not much character revealed in the phrasing recording has no depth and not much bass in particular fff ignored.
+The second Tableau is variable again well played.
+Not much character revealed in the phrasing.
+Also the recording has no depth and not much bass in particular fff ignored.
+All this makes for a drama that is underplayed.
+It’s not a surprise to feel that no one sounds as though they’re enjoying themselves.
+There’s an awkward flow and dramatic tension.

-The Fourth Tableau finds conductor and engineers redeeming themselves but Chailly still work-a-day.
+The Fourth Tableau finds engineers redeeming themselves a bit but Chailly still work-a-day.
 Colourful instruments especially the bells and Celesta just fade into the background.
 The ending has more tension but ultimately it’s disappointing – orchestra plays well but not as brightly as it’s competitors.

 A mess on all metrics.